-Diallo Shabazz is the Co-Founder and Board chair of Birthright AFRICA leveraging his background as a global education advisor and sustainability expert who has worked with government agencies and NGOs in North America, Asia, and Africa.
+Diallo Shabazz is the Co-Founder Birthright AFRICA leveraging his background as a global education advisor and sustainability expert who has worked with government agencies and NGOs in North America, Asia, and Africa.
 He is Chief Administrator of the Education Fund which manages workforce strategy for District Council 37, one of the nation’s largest municipal labor unions with 125,000 members working across 1,000 different job titles.
 He is a board member of the NYC Employment Training Coalition, a delegate of the NYC Mayor’s Workforce Development Board, and serves on the board’s subcommittee exploring labor regulations for the gig economy.
 From 2011 – 2013, Diallo was appointed as a North American Civil Society Representative for the United Nations Environment Programme (UNEP), which he represented at ministerial-level meetings on the Post-2015 Agenda and creation of the sustainable development goals in Europe and Africa.

 Jay Kao is a derivatives lawyer at the D. E. Shaw group.
 As Vice President and Counsel, she advises on the hedge fund’s investment strategies and securities transactions.
 She’s also founder of the firm’s Black affinity group, Black @ DESCO, and works on diversity and inclusion at the firm.
 Before her tenure at D. E. Shaw, she was an associate at Davis Polk & Wardwell LLP after completing her JD at Harvard Law School.
 Outside of the office, Jay is a board member for a few non-profit boards and an angel investor and advisor for start-ups with a social impact that are led by members of historically marginalized groups including Black women, non-binary femme, and LGBTQ+.
 Jay was born and raised in Lagos, Nigeria prior to immigrating to the US.

 Mercedes Bent is an investor and operator who specializes in identifying and scaling mission-driven startups into global institutions.
 She currently works in venture capital and previously served as an executive at a VR startup and a General Manager at General Assembly where she oversaw a multi-million dollar business lines during periods of explosive growth.
 She has a MBA and Masters in Education from Stanford University and an AB from Harvard University.
 In her free time she enjoys writing up new business ideas, walks longer than 20 NYC blocks, chocolate soufflés, hiking, camping, off-roading in her Jeep, and dealing playing cards very fast.
 She was born in Durham, North Carolina and raised in California.
-She is a descendant of American slaves, Bermudian/Grenadian ancestry, and Benin/Togo/Ghanaian ancestry.
+She is a descendant of enslaved Africans in America with Bermudian/Grenadian ancestry, and Benin/Togo/Ghanaian ancestry.

 Kevin Bedeau is a product leader and change agent with extensive experience delivering digital solutions and optimizing product operations on behalf of fortune 500 companies, non-profits and startups in the education sector.
 He is passionate about educational equity and youth development and is currently serving as product consultant to Classroom Inc., a national non-profit offering games and curricula designed to build literacy and P21 skills among middle-school aged youth.
 Recently, as Product Director for Zinc Learning Labs, an Edtech startup, Kevin led efforts to scale the company’s MVP offering and presided over a seventy percent increase in active usage over two years.
 Kevin holds a BA in Sociology from Cornell University and is a proud Brooklyn native and resident.
 He was born and raised in Brooklyn to parents from Trinidad and Barbados and is a proud child of the Caribbean.